ALF (TV series): Syndication

 Reruns of ALF entered off-network syndication in September 1990, an arrangement that later became less frequent on most local stations, until September 1995.
 Repeats of the show debuted on cable in 1999 on the Odyssey Network, remaining on the schedule after Hallmark took full control and airing until 2002.
 It also ran on Nick at Nite for a short time in 2001, and aired on the Hub Network from June 4, 2012, to October 12, 2014.
 It aired on MeTV from May 2017 until May 2020.
-Since January 2, 2023, the show has aired on Laff.
-It has also aired on Catchy Comedy on occasional weekends.
-It can be streamed on several streaming services, such as Peacock, Tubi, and Freevee.
+From January 2, 2023 to December 27, 2025, the show has aired on Laff.
+It has also aired on Catchy Comedy on occasional weekends, and has since been added to the regular schedule on January 2, 2026, airing early Saturday mornings at 5am & 5:30am EST. It can be streamed on several streaming services, such as Peacock, Tubi, and Freevee.

-Spinoffs and related programming
+Spin-offs and related programming

 Animated series

 To capitalize on the success of the series, a spin-off animated series was produced, airing Saturday mornings on NBC.
 ALF: The Animated Series, set on ALF's home planet of Melmac, ran from 1987 to 1988 and was produced by DIC Entertainment.
 This was a prequel series, set on Melmac before the planet exploded.
 The show focused on ALF, his family, his friends, and his girlfriend Rhonda and their various exploits.
 Each episode was book-ended by a live-action sequence involving ALF talking to the television viewers, setting up the episode, and commenting on it afterward.
 When the cartoon entered its second season, it was paired in a one-hour block with its own spin-off ALF Tales, which took Gordon and the cast of characters from season one, and recast them as characters from assorted classic fairy tales.

 Select episodes of both shows are included as special features on the ALF: Season 2 DVD as well as the cartoon-specific releases ALF Animated Adventures – 20,000 Years in Driving School and Other Stories and ALF and The Beanstalk and Other Classic Fairy Tales.

 The animated version of ALF also appeared in Cartoon All-Stars to the Rescue.